aabbtree77/adast/README.md

 The guillotine is old and seems to react to the motion commands with small occasional erroneous displacements that bypass the rotary encoder and accumulate in time, which eventually results in the loss of precision and the need to restart the machine.

 The code is written for the [ATmega16][4] microcontroller and the avr-gcc compiler.
 The chip has 32 IO pins which we considered plenty.
 This turned out to be a very tight choice.
-It would have been better to use a complete board with a display such as "ILS - MEGA 2560 R3 Development Board", but we wanted to match the specific digit indicators to the factory panel.
+It would have been better to apply a ready-made array of 7-segment LED indicators with a keypad, both based on the 2 wire/I2C interfaces, in order to reduce soldering effort.
+However, we wanted to match the board with the specific digit indicators and the factory panel.

 ## References